 Throughout the rest of the Oliver Millar Archive, selected items have been digitised.
 These are visible in the thumbnail field of the catalogue record.

 What next/How to make an appointment to consult the journals?

-In order to consult the notebooks themselves to read what Millar recorded about the Collection or artist of interest, you will need to make an appointment in the Paul Mellon Centre’s Public Study Room.
-You should cite exactly which journals you would like to view (e.g. Notebook XI; Italy III) and give at least 48 hours notice so that staff can ensure the relevant material is available during your visit.
-A maximum of 5 journals can be requested in advance, but there will be the opportunity to order more – should you need to - during your visit.
+In order to consult the journals themselves to read what Millar recorded about the Collection or artist of interest, you will need to make an appointment in the Paul Mellon Centre’s Public Study Room.
+You should cite the Ref No. of the journals you would like to view (e.g. Journal I, ONM/1/2/1) and give at least 48 hours notice so that staff can ensure the relevant material is available during your visit.
+A maximum of ten files can be requested in advance, but there will be the opportunity to order more – should you need to - during your visit.

 Tell me more about the Oliver Millar Archive

 The journals and indexes form a small part of the wider Oliver Millar Archive, which also includes substantial research files on artists and subjects, notes on 17th to 18th-century written sources, notes on inventories, draft material for the publication Van Dyck: A Complete Catalogue of the Paintings, and annotated catalogues.
 The collection is now fully catalogued and can be viewed in our Archive Catalogue.

 These digital facsimiles reflects the Centre’s ambition to make its archive material available to the widest possible audiences.
 Alongside an ongoing cataloguing plan, which will eventually embrace all the archive collections held at the Centre ensuring that detailed information about them is available online, we are working with internal and external colleagues to investigate additional means of opening up our collections.
 We are also keen to gather the views of our users.